 In May 2018, the compensation committee designated to have payouts for Messrs.
-Schwimmer and Frankel's 2018 annual bonuses paid partly in LTIP units.
+Schwimmer and Frankel's 2018 annual bonuses paid partly in cash and partly in LTIP units.
 Compensation expense for the year ended December 31, 2018, includes \$1.7 million for the portion of Messrs.
-Schwimmer and Frankel's 2018 accrued bonus that will be paid in LTIP Units in early 2019, subject to the approval of the final payout amount by the compensation committee.
+Schwimmer and Frankel's 2018 accrued bonus that will be paid in LTIP Units in early 2019, subject to the approval of the final payout amount by the compensation committee